Kitware/trame-tauri/examples/01_tauri_ws/README.md

-# HTTP + WebSocket
+# Tauri + WebSocket

-This example leverage tauri for just its WebView and let trame act as the full HTTP server by serving its content over HTTP and WebSocket.
+This example leverage tauri for serving/bundling HTML/CSS/JS and leverage trame just for its WebSocket connection.
+Such setup provide a more secured setup by making more complicated for someone to connect to the application using a browser.

 ## Tauri project